hhhminme/hhhminme/README.md

 “**Skills are for me to be recognized, but consideration is for me to live.”**

-- I try to create positive energy.
-- I am trying to design components that are easy to develop with a considerate UI to solve problems in real life.

 [![Velog's GitHub stats](https://velog-readme-stats.vercel.app/api/list?name=hhhminme)](https://velog.io/@hhhminme)

 <!-- ## 활동 및 수상 이력